CITS5501 lab 1 (week 2) – Testing introduction

 However, when the list is of length 0, this code returns the result “INFINITY”.

-6. Moodle sign up
+6. Moodle activities

 Visit https://quiz.jinhong.org and sign up with your UWA email address, then attempt the quizzes (in your own time, if you don’t finish them in the lab).